 - 2 tomatoes, peeled, seeded, and chopped

 - 1. Cook the bacon in a heavy saucepan until the fat runs.
 Stir in the onion and cook until softened.
-Add the beans, barely cover with water and simmer until they are tender, 5 to 15 minutes depending on the age of the beans; or cook according to the directions on the package if using frozen beans.
+Add the beans, barely cover with water and simmer until they are tender, 5 to 15 minutes depending on the age of the beans.
+(If using frozen beans, cook them the amount of time indicated on the package directions.)

-- 2. Strain the beans and return to the pan.
-Stir in the seasoning and tomatoes, cover and heat gently, shaking pan occasionally for a few minutes to warm the tomatoes.
+- 2. Drain the beans and return them to the pan.
+Stir in the salt, pepper, and tomatoes, and then cover and heat gently, shaking pan occasionally for a few minutes to warm the tomatoes.
 Stir in the cilantro and serve.

 Hungry for more?
 Chow down on these:

 Hey, there.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!